National Security Agency: Arbitrary firing

 The number of exemptions from legal requirements has been criticized.
 When in 1964 Congress was hearing a bill giving the director of the NSA the power to fire at will any employee, The Washington Post wrote: "This is the very definition of arbitrariness.
-It means that an employee could be discharged and disgraced on the basis of anonymous allegations without the slightest opportunity to defend himself."
+It means that an employee could be discharged and disgraced based on anonymous allegations without the slightest opportunity to defend himself."
 Yet, the bill was accepted by an overwhelming majority.
 Also, every person hired to a job in the US after 2007, at any private organization, state or federal government agency, must be reported to the New Hire Registry, ostensibly to look for child support evaders, except that employees of an intelligence agency may be excluded from reporting if the director deems it necessary for national security reasons.